 For the groups the All-Cause Readmission Measure (ACR) is applicable, the good news is that this measure doesn’t need to be reported at all.
 CMS will calculate it from the Administrative Claims data for your group.

 Unlike the case minimum for other quality measures, the minimum case volume for the Readmission Measure (ACR) is 200.
 If there are less than 200 cases for your group that satisfy the denominator criteria for ACR, it will not be scored for your group.
-Which means that your group score will be calculated out of 60 points or 110 points (if you are submitting all the quality measures data via CMS Web Interface) for 2018 MIPS performance year.
+Which means that your group score will be calculated out of 60 points for 2019 MIPS performance year.

 The All-Cause Hospital Readmission Measure is an inverse measure.
 That means, the lower the numerator, the better score it will yield.

 It is subject to the same benchmarking criteria, scoring deciles, and floor of 3 points that is applicable to other quality measures.
 So if your group meets the applicability and Case Minimum criteria, you will score a minimum of 3 points for this measure.
 However, it is important to note that CMS will only calculate and score the Readmission Measure if your group has submitted data for the other two performance categories – Promoting Interoperability (PI) and Improvement Activities (IA).
 This is to prevent the groups not reporting other measures be scored under the Quality category just for this measure and get credit for it.
 Seems fair.